 - Red pepper flakes - I used the tiniest scoop of red pepper flakes, but you can add more if you like some heat! ¼ teaspoon keeps it totally kid-friendly and adds more flavor than spice.

-- Roasted Garlic - Once your head of garlic is roasted, you can squeeze all the cloves out and they're soft enough to smash into a paste using a fork.
+- Roasted Garlic - Once your head of garlic is roasted (using the air fryer or the oven), you can squeeze all the cloves out and they're soft enough to smash into a paste using a fork.
 Roast it in your air fryer in just 20 minutes!

 - Tomato paste - I prefer double concentrate tomato paste for both the intensity of flavor and the thick texture.